balderdashy/sails/ROADMAP.md

 Feature                                          | Proposal                                                                              | Summary
  :---------------------------------------------- | :------------------------------------------------------------------------------------ | :----------------------------------------------------------------------------------------------------------
+ Allow select/omit clauses when populating a singular association | https://trello.com/c/yM9WPxzr/107-waterline-fs2q-tolerate-a-subcriteria-being-provided-to-populate-for-a-singular-associations-but-only-if-it-exclusively-contains | Don't throw an error if these clauses are included in a `populate` for a singular association (but still error if actual "where" criteria are used)
  Generate `test/` folder in new Sails apps       | [#2499](https://github.com/balderdashy/sails/pull/2499#issuecomment-171556544)        | Generate a generic setup for mocha tests in all new Sails apps.
 Originally suggested by [@jedd-ahyoung](https://github.com/jedd-ahyoung).
  View helper for bootstrapping script tags       | [#3522](https://github.com/balderdashy/sails/pull/3522)                               | Include a view helper for bootstrapping untrusted data from view locals onto the page via script tags in order to expose it to client-side JavaScript.
 The tricky part is ensuring protection from attempted XSS attacks.
 ~~Improve CORS implementation~~                     | [#3651](https://github.com/balderdashy/sails/pull/3651)                               | ~~Minor changes to the current CORS hooks to better follow the specs/remove inconsistencies.~~